chids/java-http-response-test/README.md

 ### 4. Experiment
 * bring up a JMX console against the jetty instances and play around with various combinations of response codes until you find something that works in this dust
-* mark one or more of the upstream servers as "backup" in nginx.conf, reload the configuration and play with the response codes
+* mark one or more of the upstream servers as "backup" in `nginx.conf`, reload the configuration mid-flight (`nginx -s reload`) and play with the response codes
 * experiment with various combinations of values for the `proxy_next_upstream` field